Doctor of Philosophy

 This work contributes to the literature on client-clinician interaction in the audiological encounter.
 Results have implications for training of students and clinicians in facilitating the integration of shared decision making and client-centered care in hearing aid adoption process.

 Poost-Foroosh, Laya, "Factors in the Client-Clinician Interaction That Are Perceived to Influence Hearing Aid Adoption in First Time Hearing Aid Candidates and Their Rated Importance by Clients and Clinicians" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 603.
+603.